pingcap/docs/auto-random.md

 > **Note:**
 >
-> It is recommended that you use `bigint` as the `AUTO_RANDOM` column type to get the maximum number of implicit assignments.
+> Since v4.0.3, the type of the `AUTO_RANDOM` column can only be `BIGINT`.
+This is to ensure the maximum number of implicit allocations.

 In addition, to view the shard bit number of the table with the `AUTO_RANDOM` attribute, you can see the value of the `PK_AUTO_RANDOM_BITS=x` mode in the `TIDB_ROW_ID_SHARDING_INFO` column in the `information_schema.tables` system table. `x` is the number of shard bits.